Lieutenant Governor of New York: 1994 election

 In the 1994 statewide election, Lt.
 Gov. Stan Lundine sought reelection on the Democratic ticket with Gov. Mario Cuomo.
 Lieutenant Governor Lundine was unopposed for renomination on the Democratic ticket.
 In the Republican primary, academic Betsy McCaughey was the only candidate, as nominated by the Republican State Convention.
-Ms. McCaughey was selected as a running mate by State Sen. George Pataki.
-Pataki reportedly also considered sofa bed heiress Bernadette Castro and Assembly Minority Leader Clarence Rappalya as possible running mates as well.
+McCaughey was selected as a running mate by state senator George Pataki.
 The Pataki/McCaughey ticket defeated the Cuomo/Lundine ticket in the general election.

 1998 election

 In 1997, following a falling out for most of their term, Gov. George Pataki dropped Lieutenant Governor Betsy McCaughey Ross from the ticket.
-Pataki embarked on a year long process to select a new running mate for lieutenant governor.
-After reportedly considering State Parks Commissioner Bernadette Castro, State Sen. Mary Lou Rath and Erie County Comptroller Nancy Naples, Pataki nominated Judge Mary Donohue as his running mate.
+Pataki instead nominated Judge Mary Donohue as his running mate.
 Judge Donohue was unopposed for the Republican nomination.

 Several candidates entered the race for the Democratic lieutenant governor nomination.
-State Sen. Anthony Nanula of Buffalo reportedly considered the race and then decided against running.
-Plattsburgh Mayor Clyde Rabideau, Brighton Town Supervisor Sandra Frankel, Buffalo Councilwoman Barbra Kavenugh, and attorney Charlie King of Rockland County announced their candidacies for the nomination.
+Plattsburgh mayor Clyde Rabideau, Brighton town supervisor Sandra Frankel, Buffalo councilwoman Barbra Kavenugh, and attorney Charlie King of Rockland County announced their candidacies for the nomination.
 Councilwoman Kavanaugh withdrew from the race at the Democratic State Convention.
-Mayor Rabideau was selected as a running mate by New York City Council Speaker Peter Vallone and Supervisor Frankel was selected as a running mate by Brooklyn District Attorney Charles Hynes during the state convention.
-Mr. King received enough support to qualify for the September primary ballot and continued his race.
-Lieutenant Governor McCaughey Ross, who was running for governor, reportedly considered Assemblyman Sam Hoyt as a running mate.
-As the Liberal Party nominee, Lieutenant Governor McCaughey Ross was paired with Jonathan Reiter as a running mate.
+Mayor Rabideau was selected as a running mate by New York City Council speaker Peter Vallone, and Supervisor Frankel was selected as a running mate by Brooklyn district attorney Charles Hynes during the state convention.
+King received enough support to qualify for the September primary ballot and continued his race.
+Supervisor Frankel won the Democratic lieutenant governor primary and was paired in the general election with Speaker Vallone.

+Lieutenant Governor McCaughey Ross, who was running for governor as the Liberal Party nominee, was paired with Jonathan Reiter as a running mate.
 Independence Party nominee Tom Golisano ran with Laureen Oliver.
-The Green Party nominee actor Al Lewis ran with Alice Green.
+The Green Party nominee, actor Al Lewis, ran with Alice Green.

-Supervisor Frankel won the Democratic lieutenant governor primary and was paired in the general election with Speaker Vallone.
 The Pataki/Donohue ticket defeated the Vallone/Frankel and the Golisano/Oliver tickets.